MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspaddresstostring.md

 The
 **LPWSPAddressToString** function converts all components of a
-<a href="/windows/desktop/WinSock/sockaddr-2">sockaddr</a> structure into a human readableâ€“numeric string representation of the address.
+<a href="/windows/desktop/WinSock/sockaddr-2">sockaddr</a> structure into a human-readable numeric string representation of the address.
 This is used mainly for display purposes.

 ## -parameters